 Phase Two: The Wash and (some) Styling

 The majority of the talking about products happened during the wash/condition.
-She used the Low-Poo original and the One Condition Delight on my hair.
+She used the Low-Poo original and the One Condition Original on my hair.
 At this time, I told her I can’t stand the smell of the Wavy (Delight) line.
 She told me that the original line would be perfectly fine for my hair, and I definitely prefer that scent.
-If/when I purchase more Deva shampoo/conditioner, I’ll go for the original line.
+If/when I purchase more Deva shampoo/conditioner, I’ll go for the original line. (update: pssst, I have purchased both.
+The Low-Poo is amazing and always in my rotation!)
 Then came the unique part: the stylist handed me a towel saying it was “for my eyes” then laid a towel over my shoes.
-She had me flip my head over and began scrunching in the Frizz Free Volumizing Foam.
-She also used some of the styling cream and continued.
-After scrunching for a couple of minutes, I flipped my head back over and we walked back to the styling chair, where she prepped my hair to dry.
+She had me flip my head over and began scrunching in the leave in.
+Then she moved onto the Frizz Free Volumizing Foam.
+She also used some of the wavy hair styling cream (Wavemaker) and continued.
+After scrunching for a couple of minutes, I flipped my head back over and we walked back to the styling chair, where she prepped my hair to dry. (continued after products shown)

 Phase Three: Drying/Diffusing

 I’m not sure if this is how traditional DevaCuts are done, but she clipped my hair for volume and set me up under a hood dryer.
 The stylist said this would be faster than diffusing all of my hair.
 I would definitely agree.
 She left me for about 15 minutes, came back, took out the clips, and left for maybe 5 more.
 Then, she took off the hood and began diffusing my hair.
-I noted immediately that she was not using the DevaFuser, but instead used a basic diffuser.
+I noted immediately that she was not using the DevaFuser, but instead used a basic diffuser (that was gigantic!).
 I didn’t mind because my hair was looking awesome, and opted not to ask in case she isn’t supposed to be using a different type.
+She told me anyways that it was the Xtava Black Orchid diffuser with one of their dryers too (I now own and LOVE this diffuser!)
 She diffused for a few minutes to ensure my hair was fully dry to finish shaping.
 Then, she “scrunched out the crunch” that was left from the styling products.
-Finally, she shaped just a tiny bit more and I was set!
+Finally, she shaped just a tiny bit more and I was set! (results after tools)